newsuk/times-components/packages/slice-layout/CONTRIBUTING.md

 ## Creating a new template

-Slice templates sit within their own named directory within the `/templates` directory.
-The Components take functions as `props` (render props) that pass configuration objects to consumers of Slice.
+Slice layout templates sit within their own named directory within the `/templates` directory.
+The Components take functions as `props` (render props) that pass configuration objects to consumers of Slice layout.
 The configuration objects are generated from `config.js` and `config.web.js` for native and web respectively.
 The objects manage JS properties for native and both JS properties _and_ responsive CSS class names for web, that provide a suggested layout and format